 A second reason is economic; the more we can reduce the amount of things we have to purchase to run this farm, the more likely we can make a living wage off these three acres.
 A tractor, even a small one, is a considerable expense.
 If we can do the same work with our hands and with a bicycle, we can save ourselves and our market that additional cost.

 Beyond reducing gas use and our carbon emissions, we are working toward building soil carbon in our fields with small scale, no-till vegetable farming.
-Organic no-till methods are becoming more and more widespread in larger operations for a variety of reasons (soil conservation, carbon sequestration, nutrient cycling, etc.).
-However, this has not yet translated into small scale vegetable production, that we’ve found.
-We are experimenting with and developing methods applicable for a smaller scale (0-15 acre) organic, no-till operation (i.e. bike-powered roller-crimper).
+Organic no-till methods are becoming more and more widespread in farming operations for a variety of reasons (soil conservation, carbon sequestration, nutrient cycling, etc.).
+We are experimenting with and developing methods applicable for a smaller scale (0-15 acre) organic, no-till operation.

 And of course, bicycles make everything more fun.
 By moving at a more human pace, we are getting to know our community better.
 We can stop and talk with friends and neighbors in passing.
 Hopping on a bike allows us to stay loose and flexible after long days in the field.
 And there is something so satisfying about hitting a pocket of cool air on a ride past Spearfish Creek on a warm summer evening.